Is marijuana legal in West Virginia?

 - Post-traumatic stress disorder (PTSD)

 - Intractable seizures

 - Severe chronic or intractable pain of neuropathic origin, or severe chronic or intractable pain in which conventional therapeutic intervention and opiate therapy is contraindicated or has proved ineffective as determined as part of continuing care.

 - Terminal illness, with a prognosis of one year or less to live*

-The medical marijuana program in West Virginia is projected to take effect in 2021.
+The medical marijuana program in West Virginia is now in operation.
 For more information, please refer to West Virginia Medical Cannabis Program FAQ.
 (Note: The linked FAQ is slightly out of date and does not reflect the recent addition of smokable cannabis to the acceptable forms that may be prescribed.)

 How to get a medical marijuana card in West Virginia

 Patients can apply for a medical card online.
 They will need to provide:

 - Certification that their condition is eligible from a physician